mochiliu/mochiliu.github.io/_portfolio/van-conversion.md

 One of my projects during pandemic was building out a camper van.
 This was a collaborative project with freshly minted van dad Michael.
-It also features artwork by Gerry. [`Glamper Van`](https://www.glampervan.us/) and [`FarOutRide`](https://faroutride.com/)FAROUTRIDE provided design inspirations.
+It also features artwork by Gerry. [`Glamper Van`](https://www.glampervan.us/) and [`FarOutRide`](https://faroutride.com/)provided design inspirations.

 The van lived its past life as a humble and beaten up plumbing services vehicle.
 When we started, it had a leaky roof, metal shelvings attached, and an extremely dilapidated interior.